 IN THE BODY OF THE EMAIL

-1) Author(s)' full name and contact info; 2) year of Crown Family School graduation; 3) and title of submission.
+a) Author(s)' full name and contact info; b) year of Crown Family School graduation; c) and title of submission.

 IN A SINGLE DOCUMENT ATTACHMENT

-16. Authors must obtain copyright clearance for the use of any photos, charts/graphs, illustrations, or any other visuals that are not original to the author.
-Proof of that copyright clearance needs to be submitted to Associate Professor Nicole P. Marwell.
+- Authors must obtain copyright clearance for the use of any photos, charts/graphs, illustrations, or any other visuals that are not original to the author.
+Proof of that copyright clearance needs to be submitted to Assistant Professor Janelle Goodwill.